jimboslicee/AnotherHaloServerBrowser/README.md

 # AnotherHaloServerBrowser
-Using the unofficical Halo Online game, this server browser displays all servers and player stats in ASP.NET and SignalR
+Hosted on AWS and using the unoffical Halo Online game, this server browser displays all servers and player stats in ASP.NET and SignalR.

 **NOTE: THERE MAY BE OFFENSIVE NAMES AND WORDS ON THIS WEB APP.**